 Nursing Homes with a Dementia Specialism provide care for people with dementia who have complex needs related to their dementia, alongside other possible complex physical health needs.

-There may be some options of financial support available to you.
+There may be some financial support available to you.
 The specialist nurses on the Admiral Nurse Dementia Helpline can help you explore your financial options and discuss your care needs.

 Knowing when the time is right to consider a care home

-If you are unsure whether residential care is right in your situation, it might help to request a local authority social services assessment.
+If you’re unsure whether residential care is right in your situation, it might help to request a local authority social services assessment.
 See the Assessments section further on in this leaflet for more details on these assessments and how to request them.